Suicide Rates Are On The Rise, Rural Areas Are Particularly Hard-Hit

-The percentage of Americans who take their lives is on the rise, NBC News reports, and the problem is significantly worse in rural areas.
+The percentage of Americans who take their lives is on the rise, and the problem is significantly worse in rural areas, NBC News reports.

 According to a new study published this week in the Journal of the American Medical Association, researchers looked at cases of reported suicide among Americans ages 25 to 64 between 1999 and 2016.
 The team, led by Danielle Steelesmith, a postdoctoral fellow at Ohio State University’s Wexner Medical Center, found that in that 17-year period, suicides in that age group rose by 41 percent.